 With the rise and continued success of pop art, most of us are able to decipher what is categorised as Pop Art.
 No background or professional eye required.
-Awesome!
+Perfect!
 But, what is Pop Art exactly?
 Why do so many of us know the name?
 And how has this style become such a significant part of not only art history but world culture?
 And who were the ones who kicked things off?
 Who were the pioneers of Pop Art?

 Let’s begin and the beginning – What is pop art?